fahimabrar/fahimabrar/README.md

 - ⚡ Fun fact: ...
 -->

-I am Abrar Fahim.
-I am a Data Science and Analytics student at Brunel University London.
+I am Abrar Fahim, a Data Science and Analytics student at Brunel University London.
 I have 2 years of experience in the domain of Data Science and AI.
-I love working with Python, and have the experience of working with R programming.
-In this Github profile I try to upload my learnings/codings along with explanations(most of the cases).
+I love working with Python, and have the experience of working with R. In this Github profile I try to upload my learnings/codings along with explanations(most of the cases).

 Connect with me on,
 <a href = "https://www.linkedin.com/in/abrar-fahim/"> Linkedin </a>